NFL odds, betting lines, spreads: Week 10 picks, computer predictions

 Familiar matchups abound on the NFL Week 10 schedule as there are half a dozen divisional games you can make Week 10 NFL picks on.
 The highlight of that slate is Rams vs. 49ers, which has L.A. as the 5.5-point road favorite, per the latest NFL odds.
 The Niners won, 26-23, when the two met in early October, but the Rams had won the three prior matchups.
 This is one of five games with a Week 10 NFL spread that favors the road team, with the Browns flipped from road underdogs to favorites (-2.5) against the Jets after New York traded away star defenders Sauce Gardner and Quinnen Williams before the trade deadline on Tuesday.

 Other divisional contests include Bills vs. Dolphins (+9), which has the widest line of the day, Saints vs. Panthers (-5.5) and Texans vs. Jaguars (+1.5), with both C.J.
 Stroud (concussion) and Brian Thomas Jr. (ankle) sidelined.
-The non-divisional slate is highlighted by Steelers vs. Chargers (-2.5) on Sunday night and Eagles vs. Packers (-1.5) on Monday night, with each of those being potential postseason previews.
+The non-divisional slate is highlighted by Steelers vs. Chargers (-2.5) on Sunday night, as the teams have alternated wins and losses over their last six, and Eagles vs. Packers (-1.5) on Monday night, with Philly winning each of the last three meetings.
 All of the updated Week 10 NFL lines are listed below, and SportsLine's advanced computer model has all the NFL betting advice and NFL predictions you need to make the best Week 10 NFL picks now.

 LIMITED TIME: Use promo code CHAMPIONSHIP to get your first month at SportsLine for $1 JOIN NOW.